Extremal H-colorings of graphs with fixed minimum degree: Introduction and statement of results

-It is clear that Conjecture \ref{conj-regular graphs} is true when $d=1$, since the graph consisting of $n/2$ disjoint copies of an edge is the only $1$-regular graph on $n$ vertices.
-We prove the conjecture for $d=2$ and also characterize the cases of equality.
+It is clear, however, that (\ref{conj-regular graphs}) holds when $d=1$, since the graph consisting of $n/2$ disjoint copies of an edge is the only $1$-regular graph on $n$ vertices.
+We will prove (\ref{conj-regular graphs}) holds for $d=2$ and also characterize the cases of equality.

 \begin{theorem} Let $G$ be an $n$-vertex $2$-regular graph.
 Then, for any $H$,